 Before planning your trip and itinerary, don't forget that you need to apply for a visa.
 This is compulsory to enter Tanzania.

-You can receive your visa application documents directly at border posts in Tanzania, such as at the airport or port of Dar Es Salaam or Zanzibar.
+You can receive your visa application directly at border posts in Tanzania, such as at the airport or port of Dar Es Salaam or Zanzibar.
 In this case, you will need to bring cash, i.e. around 50 US dollars.
 You must enclose a copy of your travel certificate or plane ticket and a passport photo.
-It will take a few days for your visa to be delivered.
+It will take around 7 days for your visa to be delivered.

 It is now possible to apply for an electronic visa or e-Visa for Tanzania.
 Nothing could be simpler: you need to go to the official website and fill in a form.
 You must attach to your form a copy of your passport, identity card and any other document you are asked for (different depending on the type of visa you want).
 It costs around 50 US dollars for a tourist e-Visa.
 Double that if you want a multiple-entry visa.